THU-BPM/Env-DocRE/README.md

 # like sh scripts/run_env-docred_bert.sh 0 env-docred_bert
 ```

-You can also comment the `--evrt` argument to switch to the original model without entity variance robust training.
+You can also comment the `--evrt` argument to switch to the original model without entity variation robust training.
 Note that since the evaluation on DocRED's test set is conducted via submission to [Codalab](https://codalab.lisn.upsaclay.fr/competitions/365), when evaluating on Env-DocRED's test set, the generated prediction results need to be split into five parts (details in `split_result.py`) for separate submission, and the final score is the average of five submissions.

 We also provide the scripts for running the experiments of in-context learning.
-For example, you can use the following command to generate the prediction results of `gpt-3.5-turbo-0125` model with and without entity variance robust in-context learning on `Env-Re-DocRED` benchmark:
+For example, you can use the following command to generate the prediction results of `gpt-3.5-turbo-0125` model with and without entity variation robust in-context learning on `Env-Re-DocRED` benchmark:

 ```bash
 sh scripts/run_env-re-docred_gpt-3.5.sh <openai_api_key>